biw/seal-store/README.md

 setState({ secondLevel: { thirdLevel: { fourthLevel: { fish: 'in water' }) // => throws TypeError
 ```

 There is one exception to adding properties: arrays can shrink or grow.
-However, any objects inside of them (other than arrays) properties cannot be added.
+However, in any objects inside of them (other than arrays) properties cannot be added.
 ```js
 const { state, setState } = initState({
   sealsInDocs: [{ name: 'spinningSeal' }],